Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Phenomenological implications and experimental verification

+(Opening Higgs-like mixings to $W^+W^-/ZZ$ would broaden the resonance and reduce $\mathrm{BR}(t\bar t)$, but this is not part of our benchmark.)

-Therefore, the most promising search channel is a resonance in the $t\bar{t}$ invariant mass spectrum.
-The production cross-section can be estimated as
+\paragraph{Search strategy.} The most promising search is a narrow resonance in the $t\bar t$ invariant mass spectrum near $m_{t\bar t}\simeq 1.2$~TeV.
+Formally,

-For our benchmark couplings, we estimated a cross-section of $\sigma \sim \mathcal{O}(1\mathrm{--}10)$~fb at 14~TeV LHC.
-This is a challenging but potentially observable signal with the full HL-LHC dataset (3000~fb$^{-1}$) \cite{CMS2019}.
-The narrow width of the resonance, $\Gamma_{\Phi_h}/m_{\Phi_h} \sim 10^{-3}$, enhanced its visibility above the continuum background.
-The discovery of a scalar resonance at $\sim 1.2$~TeV decaying predominantly to $t\bar{t}$ would provide smoking-gun signature for our specific resonant annihilation mechanism. he search for a 1.2~TeV resonance is therefore not just a test of our benchmark point, but a direct probe of the predicted scalar meson from the hidden gauge theory discussed in Section~\ref{sec:uv_origin}.
+Given the tiny intrinsic width, the experimental lineshape is dominated by detector resolution (few$\times 10$~GeV), so the signal behaves as a very narrow peak.
+A dedicated analysis in the boosted-top regime (1 large-$R$ top tag per hemisphere, or lepton+jets with one top tag) and modern $t\bar t$ background modeling are appropriate.
+Interference with the QCD $t\bar t$ continuum can induce a mild peak--dip structure, but the narrow width and sizeable $\mathrm{BR}(t\bar t)$ keep the sensitivity close to the narrow-resonance expectation.

+\paragraph{Expected sensitivity.} For the benchmark couplings (quark-only portal with $g^{\rm DM}_{Y_1}=0.190$ and $g_{h,{\rm SM}}=0.052$), a production rate $\sigma(pp\to \Phi_h\to t\bar t)$ at the $\mathcal{O}(1\mathrm{--}10)$~fb level at $\sqrt{s}=14$~TeV is a realistic target, within the projected reach of the HL-LHC dataset of $3000~\mathrm{fb}^{-1}$~\cite{CMS2019}.
+A null result would constrain the quark-portal mixing that controls both direct detection (Section~\ref{subsec:direct_detection}) and collider production, while a discovery would provide a confirmation of the resonant freeze-out mechanism.

-\subsubsection{Indirect detection}
+\subsection{Indirect detection}

-Because the annihilation cross-section in our model is strongly velocity–dependent, the rate that operates today is far smaller than the one that set the relic abundance.
-Expressed in terms of the Sommerfeld boosts at freeze-out (\(S_F \simeq 1.4\times10^{2}\)) and in the Milky Way halo (\(S_0 \sim 1\)), we obtain
+Because the annihilation cross-section in our model is strongly velocity-dependent, the rate that operates in halos today is far smaller than one that sets the relic abundance.
+Expressed in terms of the total enhancement factor at freeze-out ($S_{\rm total} \approx 143$) and in the Milky Way halo today (where the enhancement is $S_0 \sim \mathcal{O}(1)$), we obtain

-The corresponding \(\gamma\)-ray flux is therefore two orders of magnitude below the canonical thermal expectation, safely beneath current constraints.
-Nevertheless, annihilation int heavy quarks (\(t\bar{t},\,b\bar{b}\)) yields a distinctive broad-spectrum signal from hadronisation and decay.
-In dense targets such as dwarf spheroidal galaxies the ensuing high-energy photons could be detectable with the Cherenkov Telescope Array (CTA) \cite{Acharyya2023}, particularly in the multi-TeV range where astrophysical backgrounds are minimal.
+Therefore, the corresponding gamma-ray flux is suppressed by more than two orders of magnitude compared to the canonical thermal WIMP expectation, placing our model safely below current constraints~\cite{FermLAT2016}.
+Nevertheless, annihilation into heavy quarks ($t\bar{t}, b\bar{b}$) yields a distinctive broad-spectrum signal from hadronization.
+In dense targets such as dwarf spheroidal galaxies, the ensuing high-energy photons could be a target for the next-generation Cherenkov Telescope Array (CTA)~\cite{Acharyya2023}, particularly in the multi-TeV range where astrophysical backgrounds are lower.

-While our phenomenological analysis demonstrates the viability of resonant SIDM, it raises the fundamental question of why nature should precisely provide the required features.
-In the following section, we show that a single $SU(3)_H$ gauge theory naturally generates all necessary ingredients.